Skip to Content

 If it was me and I was looking to put together a good surf casting combo, I would probably go with a model Saltist 6500 that packs a punch of power with the ability to spool 440 yards of 65 lbs test mono and will put it back on the spool smoothly at a rate of almost 49″ with every crank of the handle.

-If you are on a budget know how to take care of your gear and having a waterproof reel is not necessary then I would almost recommend saving yourself some money and going with the Daiwa BG SW or Daiwa Black and Gold Saltwater spinning reel for about half the cost.
+If you are on a budget, you know how to take care of your gear, and having a waterproof reel is unnecessary.
+I would almost recommend saving yourself some money and going with the Daiwa BG SW or Daiwa Black and Gold Saltwater spinning reel for about half the cost.

 ModelMono Cap (yds/lb)Braid Cap (yds/lb)BearingsMax Drag (lbs)Gear RatioLine Retrieve (in)Weight (oz.)